 Consider Uber, the ride-share software firm.
 Uber’s success is not from being a taxi or limousine service.
-Its success stems from a software tool that connects drivers and riders whilst securely managing the payment process.
+Its success stems from a software tool connecting drivers and riders while securely managing the payment process.

-Before Uber, you might find yourself in the back of a taxi at the airport waiting for the driver to run your payment card right there in the car.
-As a rider, you hoped that this unknown driver would not skim your card number for later use or, worse still, for sale on the dark web.
-Conversely, the driver doesn’t know who you are or if your card is stolen.
+Before Uber, you might find yourself in the back of a taxi at the airport, waiting for the driver to run your payment card right there in the car.
+As a rider, you hoped this unknown driver would not skim your card number for later use.
+Conversely, the driver doesn’t know if your card is stolen.

 Uber solved this payment problem.
 It created a blue ocean.

 Your ecommerce launch doesn’t need to be this dramatic.
 But you do need to offer something that helps consumers solve a problem or meet a need.

 Consider, also, Balsam Hill.
 This ecommerce company’s primary product is a high-end artificial Christmas tree.
 I have one.